martinctc/blog/_knitr/A Shiny app for Hong Kong District Councillors_20200801.md

 <img src="https://raw.githubusercontent.com/martinctc/blog/master/images/googlesheet-example.png" width=500>

 Creating a map with constituency boundaries also required additional data.
-Boundaries for each constituency were obtained through a Freedom of Information (FOI) request by a member of the public [here](https://accessinfo.hk/en/request/shapefileshp_for_2019_district_c).
+Boundaries for each constituency were obtained through a Freedom of Information (FOI) request by a member of the public [here](https://accessinfo.hk/en/request/shapefileshp_for_2019_district_c) (see discussion of _shapefiles_ below).

 This was pretty much Phase #1 of data collection, where we had single Google Sheet with basic information about the District Councillors and their Facebook feeds, which enabled us to create a proof of concept of the Shiny app, i.e. making sure that we can set up a mechanism where the user can select a constituency and the app returns the corresponding Facebook feed of the District Councillor.